Feature Photo: A.J. Puk, LHP, Athletics

 Acquired: 1st Rd.(#6 overall), 2016 MLB First-Year Player Draft (OAK)

-Why He’s Here: Tall, mature-bodied lefty managed 11.0 K/9, .184 BAA, 3.03 ERA in pro debut.
+Why He’s Here: Tall, mature-bodied lefty managed 11.0 SO/9, .184 BAA, 3.03 ERA in pro debut.
 Did not see him live, unfortunately, but reports had him hitting 97 mph with the fastball in early August.
 The slider and change remain promising pitches.
 Overall view of scouts I spoke to was that this was about what was expected from his pro debut.

 Acquired: As part of three-team trade 12/17/14 (TAM)

-Why He’s Here: Lanky southpaw had standout campaign (6-0, 1.06 ERA, 9.3 K/9, 4.7 H/9).
+Why He’s Here: Lanky southpaw had standout campaign (6-0, 1.06 ERA, 9.3 SO/9, 4.7 H/9).
 Loose, slingshot arm action produces fringy 89-to-91 mph fastball that flashes average two-seam sink; leans on his 74-to-76 mph curveball with 1-to-7 shape and above-average depth for whiffs.
 Will need to develop changeup and pack on some muscle for upper levels.

 Acquired: 5th Rd., 2016 MLB First-Year Player Draft (PHI)